koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Host components are provided by a renderer.
 ReactDOM provides DOM components as host components. these components start with a lower case.
+These are what custom renderer processes.

 Custom components are built by application developers.
 These are what you create for your applications.

 Reconciler is a layer of React core.
-It schedules updates and calls functions in host config.
+It manages updates and calls functions of a host config.
 It makes possible many features like Hooks, Suspense, and Concurrent Mode.

 Finally, Renderer is a layer for an implementation depending on a host environment.